Oil falls after U.S. drilling picks up

 Last week the producers agreed to extend those cuts of 1.8 million barrels per day (bpd) until the end of next year.

 “Market reaction has been positive so far.
-There are only two worrying aspects ... one is that Iraq’s indiscipline has not been discussed, at least not publicly,” PVM Oil Associates strategist Tamas Varga said, referring to Iraq’s poor compliance with the deal.
+There are only two worrying aspects ...
+One is that Iraq’s indiscipline has not been discussed, at least not publicly,” PVM Oil Associates strategist Tamas Varga said, referring to Baghdad’s compliance with output cuts.
 [OPEC/c]

 The latest agreement allows for producers to exit the deal early if the market overheats.
 Russian officials had expressed concern that extending the cuts might encourage U.S. shale oil companies, which have been a thorn in OPEC’s side, to pump more crude.